robertwe/robertwe.github.io/about.md

   - [_Python_](https://www.python.org/) (Flask, in the past also [_Twisted_](https://twistedmatrix.com/trac/)) - I have been using in a past very heavily,
     currently I use it manily for writting handly scripts which are executed via AWS Lambda(mostly),
   - [_Go Lang_](https://golang.org/) (I have been using it since a while mostly for backend APIs and cmd line tools
     and I need to admit that so far this is my favourite programming language.
-Relatively I'm in this here but very extensively improving here),
+Relatively I'm new in this but I'm improving here),
   - JavaScript and Node.js([_Node.js_](https://nodejs.org/en/) + various of JS libraries - JS is a language I have been using
     since I actually remember but I had never focus on it as much as I should.
 In a last few years it grown significantly (because of Node.js) and every developer should put more focus on it,